-Woman and children in Kettering murder case named by police
+Nurse and children in Kettering murder case named by police

 Police said the hospital was "offering appropriate professional support" to her colleagues.

+Sarah Haylett, who also works as a nurse, laid a teddy bear near the police cordon and told BBC Look East: "Things like this don't happen in Kettering, so [it was] the biggest shock when we heard it on the news yesterday."

-Pierino Geranio, who runs a barber shop near to the cul-de-sac where the incident happened, said on Friday: "You speak to people about it and they just can't believe it.
+Pierino Geranio, who runs a barber shop near to the cul-de-sac, said on Friday: "You speak to people about it and they just can't believe it.

 "I come here every day to work and you never expect anything like this - it's so tragic.
 It's totally terrible, beyond comprehension."